 \section{Evolution and shape of the mixing layer}

 In this section, we investigate the large-scale dynamics of the RT mixing layer, comparing its development in immiscible and miscible flows.
-Simulations are implemented on GPUs of the model NVIDIA Tesla V100 PCIe 32 GB.
-For better statistics, we consider ensembles with at least $15$ simulations for the immiscible and miscible flows performed for different random initial disturbances.

-Development of the mixing layer from a small initial perturbation of the straight interface line are presented in Fig.~\ref{fig1} (immiscible) and Fig.~\ref{fig2} (miscible).
+The development of the mixing layer from a small initial perturbation of the straight interface line is presented in Fig.~\ref{fig1} (immiscible) and Fig.~\ref{fig2} (miscible).
 The panels in the bottom of these figures correspond to zooms of a small region in the middle of the computational domain (red rectangles in the main plots) at different times.
-They illustrate the initial linear growth of perturbations, which develop to nonlinear quasi-periodic pattern with mushroom-like structures.
+They illustrate the initial linear growth of perturbations, which develop into a nonlinear quasi-periodic pattern with mushroom-like structures.
 For later times, these structures break down, forming a fully developed turbulent mixing layer.

-Macroscopic properties of the turbulent mixing layer are described by its width $L(t)$ and the large-scale velocity fluctuation $U(t)$.
+The macroscopic properties of the turbulent mixing layer are described by its width $L(t)$ and the large-scale velocity fluctuation $U(t)$.
 The latter estimates the velocity of large-scale plumes within the mixing layer, which yields the relation $U(t) \sim dL/dt$.
-Phenomenologically, the energy balance $dE/dt \sim -dP/dt$ describes the transfer of potential energy $P \propto -\mathcal{A} g L$ into kinetic energy $E \propto U^2$; see e.g.~\cite{boffetta2017incompressible}.
+Phenomenologically, the energy balance $dE/dt \sim -dP/dt$ describes the transfer of potential energy $P \propto -\mathcal{A} g L$ into kinetic energy $E \propto U^2$; see e.g., Ref.~\cite{boffetta2017incompressible}.
 Recall that the Atwood number $\mathcal{A}$ characterizes typical density variations, and we denoted $\tilde{g} = \mathcal{A} g$ in the Boussinesq approximation and the lattice Boltzmann method.
 The energy balance provides the relation $dU/dt \sim \mathcal{A} g$.
 Integrating, we obtain the quadratic asymptotic growth of the mixing layer and linear growth of the velocity fluctuation as

 where the starting moment is set to $t = 0$.
 The two dimensionless parameters $\alpha_L$ and $\alpha_U$ characterize the efficiency of the conversion of potential into kinetic energy.